manasseh-zw/qlue/README.md

 > [!NOTE]
 > These innovative design decisions highlight Qlue's interesting architecture and our approach to solving complex technical challenges.

-- **API Integration Complexity:** Initially struggled with Qloo API complexity, so we built a custom SDK from the OpenAPI spec to streamline development and enable intelligent agent calls.
+- **Custom TypeScript SDK Development:** To efficiently interact with the Qloo API, we developed a comprehensive TypeScript SDK from the OpenAPI specification.
+This SDK provides type safety, developer-friendly interfaces, and streamlined API integration, making it significantly easier to build intelligent agent calls and handle complex cultural intelligence queries.

 - **Cross-Domain Signal Weighting:** Discovered that cross-domain searches were getting diluted by unrelated signals.
 Solved by implementing dynamic signal weighting (`signal.entities.weight`) to ensure domain-specific entities maintained relevance.